 Soiling

 Soiling refers to the accumulation of debris, such as dust or snow, on your solar panels’ surfaces.
-This debris reduces the amount of sunlight that reaches the solar cells, causing inefficiency.
+This debris reduces the sunlight that reaches the solar cells, causing inefficiency.
 Although most panels are cleaned naturally by rain, you may need additional cleaning if you live in an area susceptible to dust, snow, or drought.

 Weather

 Weather and climate play a critical role in your solar energy system’s performance.
 Overcast regions with more rain and storms are less suited for solar power than regions with clear skies and plenty of sunshine.
-However, you can still build a solar energy system to effectively power your home in these conditions.
+However, you can still build a solar energy system to power your home effectively in these conditions.

 Orientation, Latitude, and Angle